ABKGroup/ISPD26-Contest/README.md

 | pre_opt   | 0      | `contest.def` without any optimization  |  -->

 ## Leaderboard - Final Submission

+**Next year, we will use more rigorous evaluations (e.g., only on hidden testcases) and explicit policies to reinforce the spirit of the competition**

 ### Overall leaderboard
 | Rank | Team | Total Score | Notes     |
 |----------|-------------|-------------|-------------|